exosever/chatbot/README.md

     <h1>Upcoming Updates and Features</h1>
     <ul>
         <li>Possibly redo standard-user set-up.
 Put all user variables in the .env?
-        <br>This will make the CLI only for debugging and make it simpler to use.</li>
+        <br>This will make the CLI only for debugging and make it simpler to use.
+        <br>Also, redo the instructions.
+Now that it is fully released, make it simpler for new users to implement.</li>
         <li>Possibly improve or replace LLM, may try a custom trained Gemini first.
         <br>The model functions well, but is very limited on knowledge.</li>
         <li>Can we go 100% open-source?</li>